willvedd/govcon17-kiosk/presentation.md

  - Web tech approach:
   - Quicker ($$$)
-  - Easier to field a team
+  - Easier to field team
-  - Yields high quality products
+  - Same high-caliber execution
-  - Is approaching feature parity (WebGL, WebAssembly)
+  - Approaching feature parity vs non-web tech (WebGL, WebAssembly)

 ^ Perhaps this is just a temporary limit of talent and creativity w/ WebGL and other cool JS-graphics-things